-SSA 540 (Revised and Redrafted) "Auditing Accounting Estimates, Including Fair Value Accounting Estimates, and Related Disclosures" gave rise to conforming amendments in this SSA.
-These amendments are effective for audits of financial statements for periods beginning on or after 15 December 2009.
+SSA 540 (Revised and Redrafted) "Auditing Accounting Estimates, Including Fair Value Accounting Estimates, and Related Disclosures" gave rise to conforming amendments in this SSA in January 2010.

 This SSA has been updated in January 2010 following a clarity consistency review of various SSAs.